nim-lang/Nim/doc/manual.md

   ord(Direction.west) == 3

 The implied order is: north < east < south < west.
 The comparison operators can be used with enumeration types.
-Instead of `north` etc, the enum value can also be qualified with the enum type that it resides in, `Direction.north`.
+Instead of `north` etc., the enum value can also be qualified with the enum type that it resides in, `Direction.north`.

 For better interfacing to other programming languages, the fields of enum